Why overcome addiction?1

 Facing the difficulties of overcoming opioid addiction

-The benefits of overcoming addiction are far-reaching as you get back to health, and your relationships, family life and work can flourish once again.
+The benefits of overcoming addiction are far-reaching, with potential improvements to your relationships, family life and work as a result of getting your health back again.

 When the body becomes addicted to opioid medications, it can be very difficult to stop taking them.
 As it starts to adjust to stopping or reducing opioids, the body goes into a state of ‘withdrawal’, which is extremely uncomfortable.
 Opioid withdrawal symptoms include:

 The important thing to remember is that you don’t need to go through this alone and help is available.
 There are a number of treatment options that can help you overcome your dependence so that you can start living the life you want.